LDAP (Active Directory)

 Response

-Upon successful deletion, the action returns confirmation of group deletion.
+Upon successful operation, the action returns:

 Input Parameters